 Our Postcard from the Dordogne

-Often referred to as France’s ‘Little England’, there is no getting away from the fact that the Dordogne is a beautiful, culturally rich and historically interesting corner of France.
-Today our Postcard from the Dordogne comes from Périgueux, which is the capital of this department.
-Set in the Southwest of France, the Dordogne is officially part of the Nouvelle Aquitaine region and finds itself set firmly between the Loire Valley and the Pyrenees.
+Originally posted on & updated on 9th January, 2025Often referred to as France’s ‘Little England’, there is no getting away from the fact that the Dordogne is a beautiful, culturally rich and historically interesting corner of France.
+In this article, our Postcard from the Dordogne comes from Périgueux, which is the capital of this department.
+Set in the Southwest of France, the Dordogne is officially part of the Nouvelle Aquitaine region and finds itself set firmly between the Loire Valley and the Pyrenées.

 Named after the river that runs through it, Dordogne was originally inhabited by the Gauls and played host to four tribes of Gaul.
-It was from this origin that it became known in Gaulish as Petrocore, a name that developed into Périgord.
-To this day, this notion of “four” still holds true, with the four different Périgords that exist even today.
+From this origin it became known in Gaulish as Petrocore, a name that developed into Périgord.
+To this day, this notion of “four” still holds true, with the four Périgords that exist even today.
 They are: green, white, purple and black.
 The colours of these different areas relate mainly to the characteristics of the different corners of this department.
 Green represents the countryside, which is full of valleys, rivers and streams; white, referring to its infamous limestone buildings; purple, the wine region and black, the part where woods and forests abound.
 Each of these colour-coded areas have their specific town attraction, and these are Périgueux, Eymet, Bergerac and Sarlat respectively.
 As you can imagine, each is visually very different, but the cultural similarities are there for all to see.

 So here we are in Périgueux.
 Summer is just around the corner, so the Marché au gras isn’t on because it’s already too hot, so we’ll have to make do with buying our foie gras at the market this time.
 Because it’s Thursday, we’re at the market on Place du Coderc today to buy fresh fruit and veg for our evening meal.
 Yesterday we were at the Grand Marché outside l’Hôtel de Ville, where we bought lots of cheese and some charcuterie, so we’re well stocked up.
 There’s a market every day in Périgueux, which is one of the things that makes it such a charming place to be.
 The other of course is the restaurant choices that abound here.

 When it comes to property in the Dordogne, there’s an abundance of chateaux and mansions to be found; but this doesn’t mean that you can’t ‘do Dordogne’ on a budget.
 In fact, there are some opportunities to be found and no matter whether you’re looking for something really basic where you can turn up and enjoy a few weeks away from the hustle and bustle of real life, or you’re looking to move lock, stock and barrel for a completely new life, you won’t need to explode your budget to get something great.
-Have a browse at the properties we have for sale in the Dordogne.
+Have a browse at our properties for sale in the Dordogne.